Signed in as:

 In February 2020 in Detroit, he was given the Islamic holy name Naba'a Muhammad by Minister Farrakhan.

-Muhammad, with over 35 years’ experience as a media professional, has served as a consultant and communications director for national non-profits, an advocate for independent media, and freelance writer.
+Muhammad, with some 40 years’ experience as a media professional, has served as a consultant and communications director for national non-profits, an advocate for independent media, and freelance writer.

 He has worked with the LISC Community Development Corporation, the Chicago Rehab Network, Veterans for Peace, National People's Action, the National Training and Information Center, Interfaith Worker Justice, the Environmental Leadership Project and other organizations.
 He has conducted training sessions for the Gale Cincotta Leadership Institute, the Chicago-based Community Media Workshop, the National Association of Black Journalists, the Nation of Islam and the Black Press of America.
 He has presented at national conferences devoted to worker rights, community housing and banking issues, and independent publishing.